Prasiddhi16/The-Heist/README.md

-Investigators sign up, land on a dashboard of active cases, drill into a specific case to review evidence and suspect profiles, and file a final verdict — accusing a suspect and citing supporting evidence — which the system checks against a hidden solution and scores.
+Investigators sign up, land on a dashboard of active cases, drill into a specific case to review evidence and suspect profiles, and file a final verdict and accusing a suspect and citing supporting evidence , which the system checks against a hidden solution and scores.

 Built as a group effort for **COMP 232 (Database Management Systems)** at